project-alice-assistant/docs/docs/contribute/README.md

 # Thank you

-First of all, thank you for being interested in contributing to **ProjectAlice**. 🙏
+First, thank you for being interested in contributing to **ProjectAlice**. 🙏

 A lot of things could be improved and enriched with your collaboration no matter if you are an experienced developer or not.
 Below you will find just some guidelines for inspiration.